-I’m not saying that these should be worn on a regular basis, but in a survival situation the benefit of having those in your pack outweigh any blow that your pride may take when purchasing them.
+I’m not saying these should be worn on a regular basis, but in a survival situation, the benefit of having those in your bug out bag checklist outweigh any blow your pride may take when purchasing them.
 And if you really can’t break down and buy a pair of them for yourself, I’ve actually seen a few places that sell them in camouflage for the real manly man.

 Check out these top 10 forgotten bug out bag items by Survival Know How:

 These are just a few examples of what a little ingenuity can bring you in a survival situation.
 If you have the extra cash you can always buy under armor, but when you can get 10 pairs of pantyhose for the cost of 1 pair of under armor, I would rather save my money for something else.